- S -

 - Prism (not adjustable)

-- Casing: aluminium, military green paint
+- Casing: aluminum, military green paint

 - Dimensions : 78 x 60 x 32 mm